Charlie Gustafsson

 Charlie Victor André Gustafsson Ribenius (born 16 February 1992) is a Swedish actor best known for his leading role as Calle Svensson in the SVT series Vår tid är nu.
+He made his stage debut in a production of David Byrne's play Secret Life of Humans, staged in Swedish with the title of Människans hemlighet at Playhouse Teater in Stockholm.

 He was in a relationship with singer Amy Diamond.